-At COP26, nations agree to speed climate action, but world remains off target
+At COP26, nations speed climate action but leave world still headed for dangerous warming

 Yet with global temperatures already up more than 1.1 degrees Celsius (2 degrees Fahrenheit), and extreme weather wreaking havoc around the world, it remains to be seen whether this agreement will be sufficient to deal with mounting calamities inflicted by climate change.

 Negotiators leave Glasgow with key questions unanswered: Can nations muster the political will to deliver on the soaring rhetoric that marked the summit’s start?
-Can COP26, as it’s known, mark the start of a “decisive” decade to turn the tide on global warming?

-Most important, can the lurching progress of these annual conferences keep pace with the problem they were designed to solve?
+And can the lurching progress of these annual conferences keep pace with the problem they were designed to solve?

 Anything short of that will consign future generations to untold suffering, the European Union’s top climate official, Frans Timmermans, told delegates in the waning hours of the summit.
-Timmermans — whose delegation faced accusations of not doing enough to forge a stronger outcome in Glasgow — said he had been pondering what life will be like in 2050 for his 1-year-old grandson.
+Timmermans said he had been pondering what life will be like in 2050 for his 1-year-old grandson.

 “If we succeed, he’ll be living in a world that’s livable.
 He’ll be living in an economy that’s clean, with air that’s clean, at peace with his environment,” he said.
 “If we fail — and I mean fail now in the next couple years — he will fight with other human beings for water and food.
 That’s the stark reality we face.”

-The conference ended on a sour note when delegates from China and India proposed a last minute change to crucial text around moving away from coal, saying they would agree only to “phase-down unabated coal," rather than “phase out.”
+The conference ended on a sour note when delegates from China and India proposed a last-minute change to crucial text around moving away from coal, saying they would agree only to “phase-down unabated coal,” rather than “phase out.”

 Country after country rose to object to the 11th-hour change.

-But Stege said that she would accept the language change “only because there are critical elements of this package that people in my country need as lifeline for their future.”
+Stege said that she would accept the language change “only because there are critical elements of this package that people in my country need as lifeline for their future.”

+The episode was a reminder of how laborious the international effort to slow climate change can be, hinging on hard-fought compromises and sometimes a small change to a single word.

+Sharma, who had promised to shepherd the summit to smooth end, appeared rattled by the last-minute fracas.
+“I apologize for the way this process has unfolded,” he told negotiators, his voice almost breaking.
+“But as you have noted, it is also vital that we protect this package.”

+Moments later, he put forward the agreement, including the “phase-down” language, and then gaveled it into history.

-The final agreement at COP26 did recognize the scientific reality that putting the brakes on climate change will require nations to speed efforts to cut emissions soon, rather than merely commit to far off “net zero” targets.
+The final agreement at COP26 did recognize the scientific reality that putting the brakes on climate change will require nations to almost halve emissions in the next decade, rather than merely commit to far off “net zero” targets.

-It “requests” that leaders revisit their national climate goals as soon as next year — a not-so-subtle nudge to the world’s biggest emitters to strengthen commitments that have proven lackluster and insufficient.
+It “requests” that leaders revisit their national climate goals as soon as next year — a not-so-subtle nudge to the world’s biggest emitters to strengthen commitments that have proven insufficient.
 A joint pledge issued by China and the United States during the gathering also acknowledged the need to do more in this decade.

-It also lays out a plan to resolve thorny disputes around rules for global carbon markets that allow investors to buy and sell emissions reduction credits — a complex topic that for years has tripped up delegates at climates talks.
+The decision also lays out a plan to resolve disputes around rules for global carbon markets that allow investors to buy and sell emissions reduction credits — a topic that for years has tripped up delegates at climates talks.

 No sooner had the final gavel fallen in Glasgow than activists began picking apart the summit’s failings, calling the pact little more than a parade of empty promises.
 Language calling for countries to end coal burning and fossil fuel subsidies — the first such references in any U.N. climate text — was diluted with references to “unabated” coal and “inefficient” subsidies.